-Young PNG team raises expectations - Port Arthur News
+PNG football team looks to answer playoff doubts: "human nature to want to prove them wrong" - Port Arthur News

 Some of the movement at the linebacker position paves the way for last year’s all-district linebacker Koby Trahan to return to his original running back position.

 PNG returns Carson Wallace as the team’s leading receiver from last season.
-He finished the 2020 season with 26 catches for 201 yards and two touchdowns.
+He finished 2020 season with 26 catches, 201 yards and two touchdowns.

 “We have Daylon Bergeron at fullback and tight end,” Faircloth said.
 “He was an all-district pick last year for us.
 He is a really, really good player.”

-The Indian’s return one senior on the offensive line in Daniel Martin.
+The Indians return one senior on the offensive line in Daniel Martin.

 Cole Crippen will line up under center for PNG.
 The junior quarterback led the JV team to an 8-2 record last season.

 “I feel pretty prepared,” Crippen said.
 “Coach Faircloth, Roschon (Johnson) and Blake (Bost) have prepared me.
-I went to UT the other day and talked to Roschon and I am always in communication with Blake.
+I went to UT (recently) and talked to Roschon and I am always in communication with Blake.
 I just ask them how I can get better.
 I come here and do what they have been doing.”

 Crippen said he follows the recent lineage of PNG dual-threat quarterbacks like Bost and current UT running back Roschon Johnson.